 Foreign Domestic Workers and Caregivers in Canadian Life

 - Foreign caregivers and domestic workers have been coming to Canada for over a hundred years.
 In the 1800s, European women came to be household helpers.
 There were no restrictions on their becoming permanent residents or citizens in Canada.
 In fact, they were invited to immigrate and become full pledge Canadians.

-The last half century has seen the change of source countries for this vital labour force.
+The last half-century has seen the change of source countries for this vital labour force.
 Canada’s Foreign Domestic Movement (FDM), established in 1981, targeted Caribbean women primarily and its successor, the Live-in Caregiver Program (LCP), started in 1992, attracted Asian women.
-Both groups are women of color and are not given as easy an access to permanent residency as those European women before them who came to do the same work.
+Both groups are women of color and are not given as easy access to permanent residency as those European women before them who came to do the same work.

 A. Current demographic characteristics of caregivers

 An updated study of caregivers and domestic workers in Canada shows their current characteristics:

 - The educational level of LCP principal applicants has increased steadily over the years, and is now very high.

 a.
 In 2009, 63 percent of applicants held a bachelor’s degree or higher.
 This is a remarkably high proportion, and far exceeds the proportion of principal applicants in ‘economic’ categories of immigration who have university degrees (39.5percent).[CIC Facts and Figures, 2009: p42].

 b.
 From 1993 to 2009, 444 principal applicants had Masters degrees and 48 had earned doctorates.

 - The majority of principal applicants are aged between 20-40.